Metric geometry of locally compact groups: Actions of groups on pseudo-metric spaces

 There is another proof in \cite{MaSw--59}.

 \ref{3DEsigmac+compactgofcocompact} Since $d$ is geodesically adapted, the metric coarse equivalence $H \longrightarrow G$ is a quasi-isometry by Proposition \ref{ceXYqi}. \end{proof}

 Similarly:

-\begin{prop}[$\sigma$-compactness and compact generation of quotients by compact normal subgroups] Let $G$ be a $\sigma$-compact LC-group, $K$ a compact normal subgroup, $Q = G/K$ the quotient group, and $\pi : G \longrightarrow Q$ the canonical projection. \begin{enumerate}[noitemsep,label=(\arabic*)] \item Assume that $G$ is $\sigma$-compact, or equivalently that $Q$ is so.
-Let $d_G, d_Q$ be adapted pseudo-metrics on $G,Q$ respectively.
+\begin{prop}[$\sigma$-compactness and compact generation of quotients by compact normal subgroups] Let $G$ be an LC-group, $K$ a compact normal subgroup, $Q = G/K$ the quotient group, and $\pi : G \longrightarrow Q$ the canonical projection.
+Assume that $G$ is $\sigma$-compact, or equivalently that $Q$ is so. \begin{enumerate}[noitemsep,label=(\arabic*)] \item Let $d_G, d_Q$ be adapted pseudo-metrics on $G,Q$ respectively.

 Then $\pi : (G,d_G) \longrightarrow (Q,d_Q)$ is a metric coarse equivalence. \item $G$ is compactly generated if and only if $Q$ is so. \item Assume that the conditions of (2) hold.
-Let $d_G, d_Q$ be geodesically adapted pseudo-metrics on $G,Q$ respectively.